amplafi/amplafi-tools/README.md

       3. Now that you have this perspective there is a lot of information that can be seen about the possible bugs in the code.
       ![General Perspective of findbugs][findbugsGeneral]
 2. [Testng](http://testng.org/doc/eclipse.html)
    1. Install testng in much the same way as findbugs, only search for testng.
-   TODO: add image to hilight the testng software to install.
+   ![Installing testng from the marketplace][testngInstall]

 <!-- These are the reference links to the images for this section. -->
 [OpenMarketplace]: <https://github.com/amplafi/amplafi-tools/raw/master/readme-images/openMarketplace.png>